FairWell-dev/FairWell/README.md

 ![](./images/FairWell%20Focus%20on%20Pipeline.png)

+Users can upload their datasets and models to integrate FairWell into their machine learning pipelines to build responsibile AI Models:

+- Feature Explorer: Dataset in CSV file format
+- Data Fairness Assessment: Dataset in CSV file format
+- Model Bias Detection & Mitigation: Set of (Test Data, Model, Feature List) in (CSV, PT, JSON) file formats respectively.
+All files in a set must have the same file name.

+_Processing of file upload on heroku application might take some time._

 ### Feature Explorer

 The feature explorer page allows users to quickly view the **distributions** of their dataset, as well as the **summary statistics** for each feature.
 An algorithm is created to quickly infer the data types of each feature, categorising them into either numerical or categorical.
 Based on the data type, a histogram or bar chart will be shown for numerical or categorical data type respectively.